pheonix99/TomeOfTheFirebird/Readme.md

 ### Other
 ---
 Fixed extra hits: Fixed some (not all) cases where an effect that should add extra damage to an attack added extra hits instead.
 Currently: Firebrand, Claws Of A Sacred Beast, and the chibi dragon from Dawn Of Dragons
+ONLY USE ONE OF TABLETOP TWEAKS's FIX AND MINE!
+The game won't load if you have both active!

 Note: Custom Implementation used on Claws of a Sacred Beast to preserve DR peirce properties from weapon attack isn't getting the damage type completely right - is doing all phys types instead of just slashing.

 ## Tweaks